ThatIdiotTwoBit/A-Generic-Friday-Night-Source/README.md

 **Part 0: Welcome!**

 Just a modified Psych Engine.
 That's all.
 This modified Psych Engine is for the mod, **A Generic Friday Night!** The link is here, as well as somewhere in part 1.
 If this source code has anything wrong (say that it wouldn't compile, it happens.), let me know so I can get that shit fixed.
 I have files everywhere so I may have misplaced some shit.
 I read GitHub shit very now and then so I will find it in within a week.
-Please be paitient. ;-; In addition, if a problem is "game-breaking" or "TwoBit, you fucking screwed up,", please don't issue and issue, but instead, reach out to me directly through my Discord DMs (TwoBit#0002) or my Twitter DMs (@ThatIdiotTwoBit).
+Please be paitient. ;-; In addition, if a problem is "game-breaking" or "TwoBit, you fucking screwed up,", please don't issue and issue, but instead, reach out to me directly through my Discord DMs (**TwoBit#0002**) or my Twitter DMs (**@ThatIdiotTwoBit**).
 I suggest going to my Discord DMs because I read those a lot often than on Twitter, but both ways are good ways of reaching out to me.
 If Psych Engine is outdated, also do let me know so I can port the mod into Psych Engine's newer version.
 (Ports psych engine to psych engine lmao)

 - Twitter (TwoBit): https://twitter.com/ThatIdiotTwoBit
 - Twitter (Mod): https://twitter.com/fnfgeneric
+- Mod Download Link (GameBanana):
+- Mod Download Link (GameJolt):

 **Part 1: Game**